Mother's Day brings cold, wet weather to Central Illinois

 Temperatures were well off their seasonal averages, which normally point to a high of 72 around Mother’s Day; what we got instead was the mercury struggling to hit 50 and forecast lows Sunday night expected to plunge into the mid- to low 30s.

-If mom did brave the cold to step outside and try and enjoy her day, dodging the persistent rain for the first half of Sunday wasn’t easy.
+If mom did brave the cold to step outside and try to enjoy her day, dodging the persistent rain for the first half of Sunday wasn’t easy.

 Rain fell for about 10 hours across Central Illinois, with 1.5 to 2 inches reported in McLean County by noon Sunday, while Macon County got around an inch.
-LeRoy in McLean County topped the charts with a recorded 2.2 inches to drown its Mother’s Day blooms.
+LeRoy in McLean County topped the charts with a recorded 2.2 inches.

 Schaffer said the last few weeks have left the ground fairly dry, so with the rain falling over several hours, flooding was not a big concern.
 No flooding reports were made to the National Weather Service for the McLean County area, but some county and city roads had a bit of standing water during the storm Sunday.